-The detailed results of our audit work and recommendations were communicated to management of the City of Battle Ground for its review, response and action.
-We found that, while the City's IT policies and practices partially align with industry leading practices, there are areas where improvements can be made.
-The City of Battle Ground has already addressed significant issues we identified, and is continuing to make improvements.
+We communicated the results of our audit work and recommendations to Cowlitz County management for its review, response and action.
+We found that while the County's IT policies and practices partially align with industry leading practices, there are areas where the County can make improvements in governance, oversight and cybersecurity practices.

-Because the public distribution of tests performed and test results could increase the risk to the City, distribution of this information is kept confidential under RCW 42.56.420 (4), and under Generally Accepted Government Auditing Standards, Sections 7.40-43.
+Because publishing details about the tests performed and test results could increase the risk to the County, distribution of this information is considered confidential under RCW 42.56.420 (4), and under Generally Accepted Government Auditing Standards, Sections 7.40-43.